hydrotian/notebook/_posts/2021-04-01-MOSART-water_budget-check.md

 ---
 ## Introduction

-In current E3SM versions (V1 and V2), the river component, MOSART, only does the internal water balance check to make sure`input - output = delta storage` at every coupling time step (3hr).
+In current E3SM versions (V1 and V2), the river component, MOSART, only does the internal water balance check to make sure`input - output = delta storage` at every coupling time step (3 hourly).
 It does not average the water budget terms on monthly or annual basis in the log files.
 This makes it difficult to do water balance check between the river component and the coupler, in which the water budgets from each model component are summarized at monthly time scale in the log file like this:

 ```fortran
 (seq_diag_print_mct) NET WATER BUDGET (kg/m2s*1e6): period =  monthly: date =  19800201     0